by Contributing Author

 SBA is an acronym and it stands for small business administration.
 SBA lending is fairly common, a great many loans being approved each year.
 This business loan is perfect if you have been in business for at least 2 years and you have a profitable organization.
 It’s important to stress the fact the Small Business Administrations doesn’t provide financing directly to managers.
 What the federal institution does is provide guarantee to financial institutions and lenders for the cash, so in the event that you can’t pay, the lender doesn’t lose very much.
 Taking onto consideration that about 80% is guaranteed by the private loaner, your risks are smaller.

 Similar to a home equity loan, when taking auto equity loans, you simply use the value of your vehicle instead of your home and then pay it back with interests.
-Your equity is the difference between your auto loan’s balance and how much your car is currently worth.
+Your equity is the difference between your balance and how much your car is currently worth.
 In case you have paid off your car loan, your equity would be equal to the current market value of your car.
-Both auto equity loans and auto loans are based on the amount of equity you have in your car.

 Imagine the following situation: you move to a new location.
 This means that your organization is doing pretty good.
 So good in fact that you need a bigger place.
 But how are you going to come up with the money to pay for it all?
 Simple: you take out a term loan.
 This type of financing has a precise repayment schedule and a fixed interest rate.
 Term loans are provided as working capital.
 Whether you need to move to a new location or you need to buy more equipment, you’ll find that the term loan comes in handy.
 In order to be approved for this kind of financing, you have to offer an asset or a property, which will be given up in case you can’t make your payments.